Christianity in Eastern Arabia: Beth Qatraye

 The Christian name used for the region encompassing northeastern Arabia was Beth Qatraye, sometimes also called "the Isles".
 The name translates to "region of the Qataris" in Syriac.
 It included the present-day areas of Bahrain, Tarout Island, al-Khatt, Al-Hasa, and Qatar.
 Some parts of the United Arab Emirates may also have been included.
 The region contained monasteries from the fourth to ninth centuries.
 From the sixth to seventh centuries, bishops were known to be stationed in the districts of Mashmahig (Samaheej), Dayrin (Tarout Island), Mazun, Hagar, and Ḥaṭṭa.
 The bishops of Beth Qatraye stopped attending synods in 676 although Christianity persisted in the region until the late ninth century.

 By the fifth century, Beth Qatraye was a major centre for the Church of the East, which had come to dominate the southern shores of the Persian Gulf.
 As a sect, Eastern Christians were often persecuted as heretics by the Byzantine Empire, but eastern Arabia was outside the Empire's control, offering some safety.

 The dioceses of Beth Qatraye did not form an ecclesiastical province, except for a short period during the mid-to-late seventh century.
 They were instead subject to the Metropolitan of Fars.
 In the late seventh century, Beth Qatraye rebelled against the authority of Fars.
 In an effort to reconcile the bishops of Qatraye, Giwargis I held a synod at Dayrin (Tarout Island) in 676.

 In the seventh and eighth centuries, an important literary culture emerged in Beth Qatraye.
 Several notable Nestorian writers originating from Beth Qatraye are ascribed to this period, including Isaac of Nineveh, Dadisho Qatraya, Gabriel of Qatar, Gabriel Arya and Ahob of Qatar.
 A number of archaeological sites are also dated to this time-frame.

-There is some ambiguity about the language used in Beth Qatraye.
+There is some ambiguity about the language used in Beth Qatraye, Qatrayith.
 Written text contained both Persian and Semitic words.
 While some of the latter are Arabic, the general morphology and phonetics bear more resemblance to Aramaic.
 German orientalist Anton Schall categorized the language "Southeastern Aramaic".
 Because of this unique fusion of linguistic elements, the monks of Beth Qatraye were active in translating texts between Persian, Syriac and Arabic.
 It is said that a Christian from Beth Qatraye even served as the official Persian translator for King al-Nu'man III ibn al-Mundhir who was a native Arabic speaker.